kinoraw/nautilus-scripts/README.md

 Nautilus scripts compilation from kinoraw project.

-To install and use this scripts you have to copy the files inside a folder and give them execution rights.
+To install and use this scripts you need to copy the files inside a folder and give them execution rights.

 on ubuntu 14.x, clone in folder: